TransFG: A Transformer Architecture for Fine-grained Recognition: Method

 \subsubsection{Part Selection Module}

 One of the most important problems in fine-grained visual classification is to accurately locate the discriminative regions that account for subtle differences between similar sub-categories.
-Take a confusing pair of images from the CUB-200-2011 dataset as shown in Fig \ref{fig:dataset} for example.
+For example, Fig 3 shows a confusing pair of images from the CUB-200-2011 (citation) dataset.
 The model needs to have the ability to capture the very small differences, i.e., the color of eyes and throat in order to distinguish these two bird species.
 Region proposal networks and weakly-supervised segmentation strategies are widely introduced to tackle this problem in the traditional CNN-based methods.

 Vision Transformer model is perfectly suited here with its innate multi-head attention mechanism.
 To fully exploit the attention information, we change the input to the last Transformer Layer.
 Suppose the model has K self-attention heads and the hidden features input to the last layer are denoted as $\mathbf{z}_{L-1}=[z_{L-1}^{0};z_{L-1}^{1},z_{L-1}^{2},\cdots,z_{L-1}^{N}]$.
 The attention weights of the previous layers can be written as follows: